ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/_index.md

 learning_objectives:
     - Build x86/amd64 and arm64 container images with docker buildx and docker manifest
     - Understand the nuances of building a multi-architecture container image
-    - Learn how to add taints and tolerations to Amazon EKS clusters to schedule application pods on architecture specific nodes
     - Deploy a multi-arch container application across multiple architectures in a single Amazon EKS cluster

 prerequisites: